Frequently Asked Questions - Enrolment

 Information about textbooks is provided by the Schools and Disciplines which run the units you are studying - check their website or contact them directly.

 Read the Unit of Study descriptions in the Handbook

 Wait until your first lecture in that subject - a reading list is often handed out then.

 If you received your offer through UAC then it is very important that you attend on your allocated enrolment day.

 If you can't attend then you will need to get a proxy to enrol for you on that day.

 If this is not possible for you then contact the Faculty of Science now.

 UAC students who fail to enrol on their allocated day and do not contact us run the risk of losing their place in their degree.

 As you've enrolled, you've accepted your place with us in Science so you'll need to officially let us know that you no longer plan to study here.
-You'll need to fill in a Discontinuation form.
+To notify us, complete a Discontinuation form.